|Type of Proposal||Descriptions

 The staff of Japan Synchrotron Radiation Research Institute (JASRI) will perform measurements on behalf of users, and users can choose whether to come to SPring-8 and be present during the measurements or to simply send their samples to SPring-8.
 This service is intended to provide convenience for companies and research institutions that find it difficult to sustain specialized staff and to accommodate the need for quick access.

 Measurement service proposals are considered a form of proprietary proposals and are subject to proprietary beamtime fee and user fee applicable to “Proprietary Time-Designated Proposals.”
-The following six types of service are available: XAFS Measurement Service, Powder X-ray Diffraction Measurement Service, Hard X-ray Photoemission Spectroscopy (HAXPES) Measurement Service, Thin Film Analysis (GIXD/XRR) Measurement Service, Protein Crystallography Data Collection Service and Small Angle Scattering (SAXS) Measurement Service.
+The following 5 types of service are available: XAFS Measurement Service, Powder X-ray Diffraction Measurement Service, Hard X-ray Photoemission Spectroscopy (HAXPES) Measurement Service, Thin Film Analysis (GIXD/XRR) Measurement Service and Small Angle Scattering (SAXS) Measurement Service.

 Feasibility Study Proposal for Industrial Application